⚡ Quick Verdict:

 Hootsuite is an enterprise-level social media management platform.

-It offers scheduling, analytics, social listening, and advertising tools in one place.
+It offers scheduling, in depth analytics, social listening, and ad tools in one place.

-The platform targets larger marketing teams and agencies.
+The platform primarily targets large social media marketing teams at bigger businesses.

 Hootsuite

-The full-featured social media command center for enterprise teams.
-Hootsuite combines scheduling, social listening, analytics, and ad management.
-Built for large organizations that need advanced capabilities.
+The full-featured social media management tool for enterprise users.
+Hootsuite combines scheduling, social listening, and in depth analytics.
+Built for medium businesses and large marketing teams that need advanced capabilities.

 Hootsuite Pricing